randor12/DjangoReactBoilerplate-Example/README.md

 However, if multiple URLs are implemented, the backend code can be updated to reflect the following [code](https://github.com/duplxey/django-spa-cookie-auth/tree/master/django_react_same_origin) or a [DRF Approach](https://github.com/duplxey/django-spa-cookie-auth/tree/master/django_react_drf_same_origin).

 Finally, if authentication someone wishes to authenticate once across mutliple domains, the following [code](https://github.com/duplxey/django-spa-cookie-auth/tree/master/django_react_cross_origin) would be useful.
 All of these codes are also found in the tutorial.

+## Future Plans

+In the future, I will be adding a Forgot Password section to this using Django's Email server.
+The dashboard will also be updated further for a better starting point going forwards.

+## Recommendations

+For those who plan to use this template to make money, I recommend looking into `Stripe` API and PayPal API.
+This will allow for your company to make money from payments directly to the website.